-We identify tracts that are initially disadvantaged in terms of either a high share with low education, or a high share black.
+We identify tracts that are initially disadvantaged in terms of either a high share with low education, a high share black, or a high share of single mothers.
 We then estimate the longer-run effects of these alternative policies on key economic indicators of economic self-sufficiency - in particular, poverty and the receipt of public assistance.
-Our identification strategy largely relies on state-level policy variation that has differential impacts on more- vs. less-advantaged tracts within a state, which allows us to flexibly allow for national-and state-level shocks or changes - including national-level changes that differentially affect disadvantaged areas - that are potentially correlated with policy changes, although we also consider the effects on the estimates of varying the sources of identification of policy effects.
+Our identification strategy largely relies on state-level policy variation that has differential impacts on more- vs. less-advantaged tracts within a state, which allows us to flexibly allow for national- and state-level shocks or changes - including national-level changes that differentially affect disadvantaged areas - that are potentially correlated with policy changes, although we also consider the effects on the estimates of varying the sources of identification of policy effects.